modernagile/modernagile.github.io/README.md

 Don't bother running an autotester, expecting to see green, until after this is resolved.

+## MA Wheel Translations
+See the [Template Engine](git@github.com:modernagile/template-engine.git) project to create a new media kit for each translation.
+Instructions are in its README.md file.

 ## CD pipeline

 We don't know how this works currently.
 Someone set it up, so when you push main code line here it will go live in some few minutes.

 ## Maintenance